nextflow-io/nextflow/docs/sharing.rst

 .. tip::
     To access a private repository, specify the access credentials by using the ``-user`` command line option, then the program will ask you to enter the password interactively.
-    Private repositories access credentials can also be defined in the `SCM configuration file`_.
+    Private repository access credentials can also be defined in the `SCM configuration file`_.

 Handling revisions